j-d-b/css-guide/README.md

 `utilities/` contains a partial for types of non-layout utilities, including typography

-`abstract/` contains a partial for each abstract component, with relevant state classes, sub-elements, and modifiers
+`abstracts/` contains a partial for each abstract, with relevant state classes, sub-elements, and modifiers

-`distinct/` contains a partial for all other components, with relevant state classes, sub-elements, and modifiers
+`components/` contains a partial for all components, with relevant state classes, sub-elements, and modifiers

 Here's an example directory structure:
 ```
 scss/
-├─ abstract/
+├─ abstracts/
 │   ├─ _button.scss
 │   └─ _media.scss
 ├─ base/
 │   ├─ _normalize.scss
 │   ├─ _root.scss
-├─ distinct/
+├─ components/
 │   ├─ _sidebar.scss
 │   └─ _footer.scss
 ├─ layout/